austinksmith/Hamsters.js/README.md

 Coincidentally FireFox enforces a per origin thread limit of 20, therefore on systems with greater than 20 logical cores maxThreads will be limited to 20 when using FireFox.
 Functions invoking greater than 20 threads will have threads pooled until execution is complete.

+# Environment Support

+* All major browsers IE9+
+* Inside of existing web workers (threads inside threads)
+* Javascript shell environments
+* React Native (Tested under android only, should also function with IOS but is untested)
+* Node.js (Unofficially supported, pending further testing, should function as of v3.9 ** use dev branch **)

 # Browser Support

 Currently as of v1.4 all browsers excluding IE versions below 9 are supported by the library, modern browsers such as Chrome, Safari, Opera, IE10, IE11, and Firefox have full web worker support and will give the best performance, Older browsers are supported by using a legacy processor fallback, these computations will be run on the main thread however they still follow the library process of breaking a given task into individual pieces and executing each piece at a time.

-# Confirmed Working (Anything not listed should still function, limited test devices on hand.
+# Confirmed Working

+(Anything not listed should still function, limited test devices on hand.
 Submit an issue if you encounter problems.)

-# Tested Devices

 * Monochrome Kindle 3
 * Iphone 4s